L’Oreal Hair Relaxer Lawsuit: The Ongoing Massive Issue

 Hair Relaxer Lawsuit Update 2023

-With regard to the creation, development, manufacturing, testing, packaging, promotion, marketing, distribution, labeling, and/or sale of the goods marketed under the names Dark & Lovely, OS Olive Oil Relaxer, Just for Me, and African Pride, the lawsuit asserts claims arising from the defendants’ negligent, willful, and unlawful conduct.
+Concerning the creation, development, manufacturing, testing, packaging, promotion, marketing, distribution, labeling, and sale of the goods marketed under the names Dark & Lovely, OS Olive Oil Relaxer, Just for Me, and African Pride, the lawsuit asserts claims arising from the defendants’ negligent, willful, and unlawful conduct.

-In 2023, it’s anticipated that thousands of Black women would file hair relaxer cancer lawsuits, prompting a hearing this week on whether or not to merge cases filed in federal courts.
+In 2023, it’s anticipated that thousands of Black women will file hair relaxer cancer lawsuits, prompting a hearing on whether to merge cases filed in federal courts this week.

 What Are the Risks of Using Chemical Hair Straightening Products?